-- 490 In the hypothetical case of upwelling of Fe south of the PF, its strong particle reactivity might have caused efficient scavenging of Fe beneath the ice (Chase et al., 2003).
-Therefore, enhanced nutrient utilization and opal production can only be achieved through an additional Fe source.
-In our core, the coeval increase in MAR of lithogenics, Fe, biogenic opal, TOC and Baxs suggests that sufficient Fe was transported to our site to consume all the supplied Si(OH)4 during glacial intervals.
-Furthermore, under Fe-replete conditions, diatoms take up substantially less silicic acid relative to nitrate (Matsumoto et al., 2014).
-Modern - 495 observations and incubation experiments show that the Si:N uptake ratio lowers from ~ 4:1 to ~ 1:1 (Brzezinski et al., 2002; Franck et al., 2000).
-Therefore, since our core received enough glacial Fe to relieve the limitation, the enhanced diatom production, indicated by higher biogenic opal MAR, may be the result of respond to a reduced diatom Si:N uptake ratio, combined with an increase of the amount of Si(OH)4 that reached the core site. - In contrast with this glacial scenario, increases in bottom current strength, usually during interglacials, indicate that the SAF 500 was located south of our site, resulting in a production regime similar to present-day conditions.
-This area is characterized by low average chlorophyll-a concentrations (Fig 1b), where the lack of dissolved silica may limit the growth of diatoms (Demidov et al., 2011; Freeman et al., 2019), Fig 6a and 6b) and might cause coccolithophores and other phytoplankters to become the dominant group (Rigual Hernández et al., 2020; Saavedra-Pellitero et al., 2019).
-However, the absence of peaks in the TOC and Baxs MAR during the Holocene and MIS 5 suggests that the increased CaCO3 export production did not impact - significantly influence in the integrated proxies of export production, implying no noticeable impact by calcareous organisms on the total export during such intervals (Fig 3).
-Unlike other integlacials, during MIS 11, a prominent nannofossil ooze, primarily composed of Geophyrocapsa - CaCO3 MARs one order of magnitude higher than in the Holocene and in MIS 5, and by increases in the Baxs and TOC MARs - 510 (Fig 3).
-A similar rise in CaCO3 accumulation has also been recognized at other SAZ locations in the Atlantic (Hodell et al., 2000) and the Pacific (Gersonde, 2011; Saavedra-Pellitero et al., 2017) sectors of the SO, suggesting that the increase in CaCO3 MAR during MIS 11 in core PS97/093-2 is part of a general pattern comprising at least the Pacific and Atlantic SAZ, likely caused by an exceptional southward migration of the ACC frontal systems in the Pacific sector of the SO (Saavedra-Pellitero et al., 2017).
+In contrast with this glacial scenario, increases in bottom current strength, usually during interglacials, indicate that the SAF was located south of our site, resulting in a production regime similar to present-day conditions.
+This area is characterized by low average chlorophyll-a concentrations (Fig 1b), where the lack of dissolved silica may limit the growth of diatoms (Demidov et al., 2011; Freeman et al., 2019), Fig 6a and 6b) and might cause coccolithophores and other phytoplankters to 465 become the dominant group (Rigual Hernández et al., 2020; Saavedra-Pellitero et al., 2019).
+However, the absence of peaks in the TOC and Baxs MAR during the Holocene and MIS 5 suggest that the increased CaCO3 export production did not impact significantly in the integrated proxies of export production, implying that export production by calcareous organisms was too small to have a noticeable impact on the total export during such intervals (Fig 3).

+Unlike other interglacials, during MIS 11, a prominent nannofossil ooze, primarily composed of Gephyrocapsa coccolithophore and foraminifera has been reported in the area (Lamy, 2016; Toyos et al., 2020) that is mirrored at our site by CaCO3 MARs one order of magnitude higher than in the Holocene and in MIS 5, and by increases in the Ba{xs} and TOC MARs (Fig 3).
+A similar rise in CaCO3 accumulation has also been recognized at other SAZ locations in the Atlantic (Hodell et al., 2000) and the Pacific (Gersonde, 2011; Saavedra-Pellitero et al., 2017) sectors of the SO, suggesting that the increase in PS97/093-2's CaCO3 MAR during MIS 11 is part of a general pattern comprising at least the Pacific and Atlantic SAZ, likely caused by an exceptional southward migration of the ACC frontal systems in the Pacific sector of the SO (Saavedra-Pellitero et al., 2017).

-515 5.3.3 Comparison of PS97/093-2 export fluxes/MARs to other Southern Ocean SAZ sites
+5.3.3 Comparison of PS97/093-2 export fluxes/MARs to other Southern Ocean SAZ sites

 In order to assess the spatially complex, zonal dynamics of productivity and lithogenic flux variations along the Southern Ocean's SAZ, we compare our MAR reconstructions with previously published records from open ocean areas of the SAZ (Anderson et al., 2014; Frank et al., 1999; Lamy et al., 2014; Martínez-Garcia et al., 2014; Nürnberg et al., 1997; Thöle et al., 2019).
-We use a circum-Antarctic subantarctic transect of MAR of lithogenics, Fe, Baxs, TOC, opal and CaCO3 for the

-- 520 Holocene (0-10 ka), the LGM (19-27 ka; Clark et al., 2009), the last interglacial MIS 5e (119-124 ka), and the end of MIS 6 during full glacial conditions, just before the beginning of the warming in the SO at 132-131 ka (Bianchi and Gersonde, 2002; Fig 6).
-Overall, our productivity indicators agree with subantarctic records from other locations, displaying higher CaCO3 during interglacials and higher opal, TOC and Baxs during glacials, the latter pattern most likely enabled by an increase of lithogenic Fe fluxes (Martin, 1990; Fig 6).
-But, as it has previously been reported, it is likely that other factors than Fe played - 525 a role in regulating the biological production in the SO (Anderson et al., 2014; Kohfeld et al., 2005).
+We use a circum-Antarctic subantarctic transect of MAR of lithogenics, Fe, Ba{xs}, TOC, opal and CaCO3 for the Holocene (0-10 ka), the LGM (19-27 ka; Clark et al., 2009), the last interglacial MIS 5e (119-124 ka), and the end of MIS 6 during full glacial conditions, just before the beginning of the warming in the SO at 132-131 ka (Bianchi and Gersonde, 2002; Fig 6).
+Overall, our productivity indicators agree with subantarctic records from other locations, displaying higher CaCO3 during interglacials and higher opal, TOC and Ba{xs} during glacials, the latter pattern most likely enabled by an increase of lithogenic Fe fluxes (Martin, 1990; Fig 6).
+But, as it has previously been reported, it is likely that other factors than Fe solely regulate the biological production in the SO (Anderson et al., 2014; Kohfeld et al., 2005).